-Unless otherwise directed by the Illinois Tollway, the top and bottom mat of reinforcement in the bridge deck and all the reinforcement in concrete bridge barriers shall be designed using stainless steel reinforcement providing a design life of 100 years for the following types of bridges:
+Unless otherwise directed by the Illinois Tollway, the top and bottom mat of reinforcement in the bridge deck, all the reinforcement in concrete bridge barriers, diaphragms and substructure elements located directly below an expansion joint (ie. pier caps, abutment backwall and abutment caps) shall be designed using stainless steel reinforcement providing a design life of 100 years for the following types of bridges:

-- Bridges with superstructure types that prohibit deck replacement - Any individual bridge with a construction cost exceeding \$25 million - Bridges over navigable waterways or protected wetlands sensitive to environmental impact from construction activity - Bridges located over railroads where access and right of way restrictions exist.
+- Bridges with superstructure types that prohibit deck replacement - Any individual bridge with a construction cost exceeding \$25 million

+- Bridges over navigable waterways or protected wetlands sensitive to environmental impact from construction activity - Bridges located over railroads where access and right of way restrictions exist.